 Jeffrey Leiden, M.D., Ph.D.

 Dr. Leiden is the Chairman, President and Chief Executive Officer of Vertex Pharmaceuticals.
-He received his B.A., M.D. and Ph.D. degrees from the University of Chicago.
+He received his B.A., M.D. and Ph.D. degrees with honors from the University of Chicago.
 He is a physician and scientist who, for the last 30 years, has dedicated his career to improving the lives of people with serious diseases.
 His experience spans all aspects of the biotech and pharmaceutical industries.

 "Innovation is discovering transformative medicines - that target the underlying causes of disease, not just symptoms."